Entertainment News Roundup: Singer Billie Eilish gives intimate account of her life in new book; Rio municipal theater lights up to offer virtual shows and more | Entertainment

 Pop stars, key workers gather for BRIT Awards in London live music return

-Singers Dua Lipa and Arlo Parks will perform in front of 4,000 people at the BRIT Awards on Tuesday, in the first major indoor music event with a live audience held in London in over a year.
-Britain's pop music honours, for which the audience will not have to wear masks or socially distance, are taking place at the 02 arena on the River Thames as the country emerges from COVID-19 lockdown.
+Some 4,000 people watched singers Dua Lipa and Arlo Parks triumph as well as perform at the BRIT Awards on Tuesday, in the first major indoor music event with a live audience held in London in over a year.
+Britain's pop music honors, for which the audience did not have to wear masks or social distance, took place at the O2 Arena on the River Thames as the country emerges from COVID-19 lockdown.

 Rio municipal theater lights up to offer virtual shows